mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-05.md

 ## Conditional Rendering

-Conditional rendering is the process of showing one component or another depending on data or possibly showing or not showing a component at all.
+Conditional rendering is the process of showing one component or another depending on state or possibly showing or not showing a component at all.

 <!-- > -->